digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 .. note::
     This section concentrates on lower-level details of package topology state and commands.
-    For most use cases, the high-level vetting APIs mentioned above is sufficient.
+    For most use cases, the high-level vetting APIs mentioned above are sufficient.
     Using lower-level topology APIs can lead to inconsistencies in the participant's topology state;
     it should be used only by experts.